Tag: human trafficking

 Feds hit MySpace pimp suspect with child sex trafficking charge:

 I’ve posted about Malvin Parker Jr. before.
 He’s the guy from California who was arrested for allegedly pimping out an underage girl he groomed on MySpace.
 Well, he just found himself in a whole new world of trouble.
-He’s now looking at 10 to life on federal charges of sex trafficking children.
+He’s now looking at 10 to life on federal charges of sex-trafficking children.

 The federal government has an interest in the case because Parker allegedly enticed the victim, a 16-year-old runaway from Washington state, across state lines through MySpace, a social networking site.
 Federal law prohibits using “force, fraud or coercion” to get a minor across state or national boundaries to engage in a “commercial sex act.”